Security-Onion-Solutions/securityonion-docs/soup.rst

 .. warning::

     Just because the update completed on the manager does NOT mean the upgrade is complete on other nodes in the grid.
-Do not manually restart anything until you know that all the search/heavy nodes in your deployment are updated.
-This is especially important if you are using true clustering for :ref:`elasticsearch`.
+Do not manually restart anything until you know that all the search nodes and heavy nodes are updated.

     Each minion is on a random 15 minute check-in period and things like network bandwidth can be a factor in how long the actual upgrade takes.
 If you have a heavy node on a slow link, it is going to take a while to get the containers to it.
 Depending on what changes happened between the versions, :ref:`elasticsearch` might not be able to talk to said heavy node until the update is complete.